Hopping of nanoparticles in optical tweezers governed by Mie resonances: Multipolar optical forces and spin-orbit coupling mechanism

 Here we consider only magnetic quadrupole force and show that it has several important features: (i) it is polarization dependent, (ii) it can produce equilibrium points \textit{not} in the beam center, and (iii) it can couple spin degree of freedom of Gaussian beam to the orbital motion of the trapped particle.

 Magnetic quadrupole term reads as~\cite{Kislov2021APR,Mao2025LRP}

 where \(\hat{Q}_{\text{m},jk}\) is the magnetic quadrupole moment, \(\mu\) is the magnetic permeability, \(\alpha_{Q_m}\) is the complex magnetic quadrupole polarizability, and \(\mathbf{H}\) is the local magnetic field.
 In Eq.~\eqref{eq:force_quad} Einstein summation convention is used.
-The force \(\mathbf{F}_{Q_{\text{m}}}\) arises from the change of the momentum flux calculated using interference terms between incident and scattered by the quadrupole fields~\cite{Toftul2024arXiv_review}.
+The force \(\mathbf{F}_{Q_{\text{m}}}\) arises from the change of the momentum flux calculated using interference terms between incident and scattered by the quadrupole fields~\cite{Toftul2026RMP}.
 Its decomposition into gradient and scattering components is governed by the real and imaginary parts of \(\alpha_{Q_m}\), respectively.
-Specifically, \(F^{\text{grad}}_{Q_{\text{m}}} \propto \Re(\alpha_{Q_m})\) is the conservative part of the force, while the scattering force \(F^{\text{scat}}_{Q_{\text{m}}} \propto \Im(\alpha_{Q_m})\) emerges from momentum transfer due to `radiation friction'.
+Specifically, \(F^{\text{grad}}_{Q_{\text{m}}} \propto \operatorname{Re}(\alpha_{Q_m})\) is the conservative part of the force, while the scattering force \(F^{\text{scat}}_{Q_{\text{m}}} \propto \operatorname{Im}(\alpha_{Q_m})\) emerges from momentum transfer due to `radiation friction'.

-For the further analysis, we assume a weak \(z\)-dependence for a tightly focused beam with \(k w_0 \approx 2\), i.e., all \(|\dd A / \dd z| \ll |\dd A / \dd x|, \: |\dd A / \dd y |\), where \(A\) is any component of the electric or magnetic fields.
+For the further analysis, we assume a weak \(z\)-dependence for a tightly focused beam with \(k w_0 \approx 2\), i.e., all \(|\mathrm{d} A / \mathrm{d} z| \ll |\mathrm{d} A / \mathrm{d} x|, \: |\mathrm{d} A / \mathrm{d} y |\), where \(A\) is any component of the electric or magnetic fields.
 In this rather simple approximation for the incident field given by Eq.~\eqref{eq:gauss}, we find a compact expression for the gradient and scattering parts of the force:

 where we have neglected a scattering pressure contribution along $z$-axis.
-In Appendix~\ref{app:gaussian} we compare this results with the true paraxial approximation, and find very little discrepancies.
-The gradient force \(\mathbf{F}^{\text{grad}}_{Q_{\text{m}}}\) exhibits a complex dependence on the Stokes parameters \(\tau\) and \(\chi\), which characterize the \textit{linear} polarization state of the beam, reflecting the spin-independent nature of the interaction.
-In contrast, the scattering force \(\mathbf{F}^{\text{scat}}_{Q_{\text{m}}}\) is proportional to \(\sigma\), the degree of circular polarization, indicating a spin-orbit conversion mechanism where the spin angular momentum of the beam is transferred to the orbital movement of the particle.
+In the Appendix we compare this result with the true paraxial approximation, and find very little discrepancies.
+The gradient force \(\mathbf{F}^{\text{grad}}_{Q_{\text{m}}}\) exhibits a complex dependence on the Stokes parameters \(\tau\) and \(\chi\), which characterize the \textit{linear} polarization state of the beam, reflecting its spin-independent nature.
+In contrast, the scattering force \(\mathbf{F}^{\text{scat}}_{Q_{\text{m}}}\) is proportional to \(\sigma\), the degree of circular polarization, so that the spin degree of freedom of the beam --- encoded in its helicity --- drives the orbital motion of the particle.
+We use the term spin--orbit coupling here in an effective sense: for light a spin angular momentum separate from the orbital one is not, in general, a well-defined quantity~\cite{Bliokh2015NP}, and what couples to the particle's orbital motion is the circular-polarization degree of freedom \(\sigma\) of the incident beam.